 You need basic tools such as cameras, lenses, speedlights, memory cards, batteries, chargers, and backdrops.
 Then you’ll need to invest in hardware like a laptop, external hard drives, and flash drives.
 Additionally, you must buy software licenses such as Adobe Photoshop, Adobe Lightroom, gallery hosting, and studio management tools.

-To include overhead costs in your structure, add up your expenses for the year, and divide the total by the projected amount of bookings for the year.
+To include overhead costs in your structure, add up your expenses for the year, and divide the total cost by the projected amount of bookings for the year.
 Add the total cost’s percentage to a job, and you’ll eventually cover the overhead expenses.

 - Equipment costs: Replacement when your gear gets too much wear and tear, as well as cleaning and repair costs.